Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Mel from SA

 Buy the stretchy gloves that are sold in the theraputic section of your local drug store or big box store.
 Wear them at night.
 During the day wear the gloves that have the hard splint in them.
-If you can't afford these, cut tube socks to accommodate your level of comfort.
-Some people like their thumbs free, some people like all fingers free.
-They keep your hands warm and nimble.

 Make sure you are getting all your B vitamins!
 When I told my mother when she was about 60 about taking Vitamin C + B6 for stress - She tried it & never had major arthritis problems again!